victorsibanda/Terraform_Networking/ReadMe.md

 # Auto Scaling

-autoscaling helps ensure that you have the correct number of EC2 instances available to handle the load for your application.
+Autoscaling helps ensure that you have the correct number of EC2 instances available to handle the load for your application.

 ## - How does it work?